VNG-Realisatie/authorization-decision-log/introduction.md

 **Source**

-A source of environmental parameters which affected an authorization decision which can be retrieved given a provided identifier.
+A source of one or more pieces of information, such as attributes or policies, which affected an authorization decision and which can be retrieved given a provided identifier.

 **Replay**